×

 • Persistent or mysterious bruises

-Most cases of low haemoglobin can be treated with simple lifestyle changes, such as eating foods that are high in haemoglobin, including a balanced diet, and getting regular exercise.
+Most cases of low hemoglobin can be treated with simple lifestyle changes, such as eating foods rich in hemoglobin, including a balanced diet, and engaging in regular exercise.
 Medication and iron supplements might be necessary in certain situations.

 Frequently Asked Questions